Local operators in the Sine-Gordon model: $\partial_\mu \phi \, \partial_\nu \phi$ and the stress tensor: Minkowski case

 is the Sokhotski--Plemelj theorem.

-The algebra $\mathfrak{A}_0$ is completed by adding normal-ordered products $\mathcal{N}$.
+The algebra $\mathfrak{A}_0$ can be completed in the H{\"o}rmander (weak) topology~\cite{hoermander} to the \emph{free-field algebra} $\overline{\mathfrak{A}}_0$.
+On a practical level, this completion is obtained by introducing normal-ordered products $\mathcal{N}$ in the usual way.
 Normal ordering can be performed with respect to the full two-point function $G^+$ or the Hadamard parametrix $H^+$; the latter choice has the advantage that the normal-ordered products transform covariantly under diffeomorphisms, or Lorentz transformations in Minkowski space.
+In $\overline{\mathfrak{A}}_0$, it is then possible to take limits such as $f(x,y) \to g(x) \delta(x-y)$ with $f \in \mathcal{S}(\mathbb{R}^2 \times \mathbb{R}^2)$ and $g \istest$ to obtain the normal-ordered Wick power $\mathcal{N}\left[ \phi^2(g) \right]$, which is a well-defined element of $\overline{\mathfrak{A}}_0$ with finite expectation values in any Hadamard state.
 Analogously to equation~\eqref{eq:normal_ordering_exponential_general}, we have for exponentials

-with $J \istest$ (and the analogous formula with $G$ replaced by $H$), from which the normal-ordering of monomials is obtained by functional differentiation with respect to $J$, assuming that the right-hand side is a well-defined element of $\mathfrak{A}_0$.
+with $J \istest$ (again understood as a formal power series in $J$) and the analogous formula with $G$ replaced by $H$, from which the normal-ordering of monomials is obtained by functional differentiation with respect to $J$, assuming that the right-hand side is a well-defined element of $\mathfrak{A}_0$.
 In the massless case, that means that we have to take $\int J(x) \total^2 x = 0$, which ensures that it can be written as $J(x) = \partial_\mu J^\mu(x)$ (see, e.g.,~\cite[App.~B and~C]{froebhackhiguchi2017}) such that $(J,\phi) = - (J^\mu,\partial_\mu \phi)$ and only derivatives of $\phi$ enter.
 The expectation value of a normal-ordered quantity is given by

 analogous to equation~\eqref{eq:expectation_normal_ordered}, and for a change in normal ordering we have